(Previous project titles:

 Habitat modelling tools will be developed to support decision making at a regional scale and a national reef classification system will be developed based on geomorphology, biology, depth and latitude to provide a basis for predicting and describing associated biodiversity values.

-Ultimately, the project will provide the essential background knowledge necessary to move from a survey design and evaluation phase to a considered program focused on monitoring ecosystem health for shelf reefs, a key ecological feature on Australia's continental shelf, and further our baseline understanding of shelf habitats in Commonwealth Marine Reserves.
+Ultimately, the project will provide the essential background knowledge necessary to move from a survey design and evaluation phase to a considered program focused on monitoring ecosystem health for shelf reefs, a key ecological feature on Australia's continental shelf, and further our baseline understanding of shelf habitats in Australian Marine Parks.